Overview

 Research

 Because it is a relatively new diagnosis, literature on illness anxiety disorder is not robust.
-Many are smaller studies or individual case studies that recommend further research, along with offering advice to the medical community.
+Many are smaller studies or individual case studies that recommend further research on the disorder, along with offering advice to the medical community on navigating illness anxiety disorder.

 A case report and brief literature review published in 2021 determined that the majority of illness anxiety cases can be found in medical establishments, rather than in a therapy setting.
 They concluded that the best way to promote healthy outcomes and avoid costly and unnecessary testing is for physicians to build a therapeutic alliance with their patients.